juharris/train-pytorch-in-js/README.md

 ## 1. Export the model's gradient and optimizer graphs
 We're going to create an ONNX graph that can compute gradients when given training data.

-You can follow along here or see the full example in [example.py](./export/example.py).
+You can follow along here or see the full example in [example.py](./export/example.py) or [mnist/example.py](./export/mnist/example.py).

 ### 1. Install some dependencies
 *I did this in Windows Subsystem for Linux (WSL).*